-- 1. The department is moving away from leasing tractors due to the higher costs associated with leases. - 2.
-Fleet composition should be examined and comprised of tractors and mowing attachments that are optimal for the terrain and obstacles that are present in specific areas. - Accurately enter and maintain mower attachments inventory in FASTER.
+- 1. Fleet composition should be examined and comprised of tractors and mowing attachments that are optimal for the terrain and obstacles that are present in specific areas. - 2.
+Accurately enter and maintain mower attachments inventory in FASTER.
 Stagger equipment inspections according to season.
 This allows for equipment to be properly inspected and all repairs made prior to the beginning of season.